Shailene Woodley: 2011–2014: Film debut and breakthrough

+2015–2019: Hiatus and mature roles

 In 2015, Woodley reprised her role as Tris in The Divergent Series: Insurgent, the second installment in The Divergent Series.
 Her performance once again received critical acclaim, with Daniel M. Kimmel of New England Movies Weekly writing, "Woodley does solid work here as she's done elsewhere, and continues to be someone to watch."
 Despite a more negative critical reception than the previous film, Insurgent was commercially successful, making nearly $100 million in its worldwide debut and grossed $295.2 million worldwide.
-She reprised her role again in the penultimate film of the series Allegiant (2016).
+She also reprised her role again in the penultimate film of the series Allegiant (2016).
 The film, however, was poorly reviewed by critics and a box-office bomb.
-Lionsgate had planned for the final film in the series to be made for television, but Woodley announced that she would not be a part of it.
+Lionsgate had planned for the final film in the series, named Ascendant, to be made for television, but Woodley announced that she would not be a part of it.
+In an interview with MTV, Woodley clarified that she had every intention of doing the final Divergent installment but she wanted to see its rightful end, and to her, that meant finishing what she, the cast and crew set out to do from the beginning and that is making Ascendant a full-length feature film.
+She added, "I want to do justice to everybody who believes in the character of Tris as much as I believe in the character of Tris".

-She next starred opposite Joseph Gordon-Levitt in Oliver Stone's biographical thriller Snowden (2016), in which Gordon-Levitt portrayed Edward Snowden.
+She next starred opposite Joseph Gordon-Levitt in Oliver Stone's biographical thriller Snowden (2016), in which Gordon-Levitt portrayed Edward Snowden and Woodley portrayed Lindsay Mills, Snowden's girlfriend.
+The film made its debut at the Toronto International Film Festival.
 Owen Gleiberman's review said that Woodley "gives a performance of breathtaking dimension: As the movie goes on, she makes Lindsay supportive and selfish, loving and stricken."